- Clothing & Accessories

 What else could this brass statue set represent but fertility?
 We lovingly refer to them as Pachamama and Pachapapa.
 Use these figures as you invoke and balance your feminine and masculine energies.
 Covered in a aesthetically appealing brass patina.
 Handcrafted in Peru.

-The shamans and curanderos of the Peruvian northern coast use staffs like this one, carved from the wood of a chonta palm, as implements used in connection with their healing mesas.
-Arranged in an upright row at the head of this ceremonial altar along with swords or long knives, these staffs hold the energy of each of the shaman’s many helpful, healing saints and spirits.
-These staffs are also typically used as a part of the shamanic all-night San Pedro ceremony.
-Insert yours directly into the earth or in a container of sand at the top edge of your mesa.
-Because of the handmade nature, your staff may vary slightly from the image.
-Hand carved in Peru.
+The shamans of the Peruvian North Coast use staffs llike this one, carved from the wood of a chonta palm, as implements on their healing mesas.
+These staffs are arranged in an upright row at the head of this ceremonial altar along with swords or long knives.
+Holding the energy of each of the shaman’s many helpful, healing saints and spirits, these staffs are used as a part of the all-night San Pedro ceremony.
+This staff, which also includes the eight pointed sun, is hand carved in Peru.
+Your staff will vary slightly from the image in that it will be longer.

 Our beautifully detailed handmade doll is designed by Peruvian artisans from cotton fabric using plant material for the inner stuffing.
 This doll is holding what appears to be a musical instrument, likely a flute of some sort.
 She is wearing a long striped dress with an apron and a shawl and headband around her head.
 Extra care has gone into the embroidery of the facial features.
 She stands 10 inches tall and is 3 inches wide.
 Handmade in Peru.